influxdata/telegraf/plugins/inputs/smartctl/README.md

     ## Devices to include or exclude
     ## By default, the plugin will use all devices found in the output of
-    ## `smartctl --scan`.
+    ## `smartctl --scan-open`.
 Only one option is allowed at a time.
 If set, include
     ## sets the specific devices to scan, while exclude omits specific devices.
     # devices_include = []
     # devices_exclude = []